Dr Patrick Pallier

 Chromosomal and environmental contributions to sex differences in the vulnerability to neurological and neuropsychiatric disorders: Implications for therapeutic interventions

-Pallier PN, Ferrara M, Romagnolo F, Ferretti MT, Soreq H and Cerase A
+Pallier PN, Ferrara M, Romagnolo F, Ferretti MT, Soreq H, Cerase A

 Progress in Neurobiology, Elsevier vol. 219